-The Massachusetts Wind Working Group (MWWG) provides a forum for wind energy stakeholders to promote smart and successful wind energy development in the Commonwealth of Massachusetts.
-Specifically, the MWWG aims to:
+For 10 years, from 2005 to 2015, The Massachusetts Wind Working Group (MWWG) provided a forum for wind energy stakeholders to promote smart and successful wind energy development in the Commonwealth of Massachusetts.
+Specifically, the MWWG aimed to:

 - Identify barriers and opportunities related to the development of wind energy